3mora2/GoogleMapsPy/README.md

 for i, review in enumerate(maps.get_reviews(ids=ids)):
     print(i, review)
 ```
-or google maps place url
+or by google maps place url
 ```python
 from GoogleMapspy import GoogleMaps